dwarvesf/playground/Engineering/Partial Hydration.md

 Now we have the best of both worlds, with SPA & SSR - an app-like experience with fast content delivery time!

-Not so fast; we're still forgetting one issue - the raw HTML returned by our server won't become fully interactive (e.g: the "counter" state won't change when we click buttons).
+Not so fast.
+We’re still missing one final piece - the raw HTML returned by our server won't be fully interactive (e.g: the "counter" state won't change when we click buttons).
 In order to make our page interactive, we have to "hydrate" it.

 **Hydration** is the process of turning the raw HTML we returned earlier to a fully interactive React tree of components.
 For React, this can be done using the `ReactDOM.hydrate` method.
 So full process would be: